Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 	hotkey_bios_mask:
 		DEPRECATED, DON'T USE, WILL BE REMOVED IN THE FUTURE.

-		Returns the hot keys mask when thinkpad-acpi was loaded.
+		Returns the woke hot keys mask when thinkpad-acpi was loaded.
-		Upon module unload, the hot keys mask will be restored to this value.
+		Upon module unload, the woke hot keys mask will be restored to this value.
 This is always 0x80c, because those are the hotkeys that were supported by ancient firmware without mask support.